bryborge/dockserv/README.md

     cp .env{.dist,}
     ```

-3. Run the Authelia setup script and follow the on-screen instructions.
+3. Run the Cloudflare setup script and follow the on-screen instructions.

     ```shell
+    bash scripts/setup-cloudflare.sh
+    ```

+4. Run the Authelia setup script and follow the on-screen instructions.

+    ```shell
     bash scripts/setup-authelia.sh
     ```

-4. Run the Redis setup script and follow the on-screen instructions.
+5. Run the Redis setup script and follow the on-screen instructions.

     ```shell
     bash scripts/setup-redis.sh
     ```

-5. Run the Postgres setup script and follow the on-screen instructions.
+6. Run the Postgres setup script and follow the on-screen instructions.

     ```shell
     bash scripts/setup-postgres.sh
     ```

-6. Spin up some or all of your server applications with `docker compose`.
+7. Spin up some or all of your server applications with `docker compose`.

     ```shell
     # Example: specific individual applications